 I’ve been blogging about learning how to code for a little while now.
 To be quite honest, it’s probably been the single most efficient way of boosting my understanding about the topics I’ve been dealing with.

 Whether it’s been a single tool I’ve written about or having different programming languages explained in a single blog post, the process of writing has always been great!

 I haven’t always felt motivated, or had the correct view on things.
 And I’ve surely made mistakes and written about things I’m not an expert on.
 I mean it’s the Internet, someone’s there to point out the errors, trust me!
 But it’s all part of the learning experience.
 And it’s what I value the most: direct feedback and support coming from someone who knows more than I do.

-But whatever it’s been I’ve written about, I’ve been extremely interested in learning about each topic!
-And to me, sharing what I’m learning about is what matters the most.
+Sharing what I’m learning about is what matters the most.
 All I wish is that someone reads this blog and finds it helpful.
 As long as that’s the case, I’ll keep writing.